rookoyole/snakchat/README.md

 [![Product Name Screen Shot][product-screenshot]](public/images/screenshot.png)
 <br />
+SnakChat aims to connect rare brand snacks, limited edition snack flavors, and exclusive snack releases with the people that love them!

+The motivation behind SnakChat centers around snack lovers, casual snacker interest, and most importantly; where to buy these tasty treats.

-The purpose of this project was to create a full-stack site for a snack blog, including a SQL database, secure login, interactive UI and launched on Heroku.
+The purpose of this project was to create a full-stack site for a snack blog, including an interactive UI and launched on Heroku.

 Features:
-* XXX
+* Image hosting on Cloudinary
+* User dashboard when logged in, allowing the user to add, edit and delete blog posts
+* Utilizes an SQL database and secure login using environmental variables

 <!-- PROJECT LINKS -->
 ## Project Links